mikecmpbll/statsample-glm/README.md

   * Probit Regression
   * Normal Regression

 Statsample-GLM was created by Ankur Goel as part of Google's Summer of Code 2013.
-It is the part of {the SciRuby Project}[http://sciruby.com].
+It is the part of [the SciRuby Project](http://sciruby.com).

 ## Installation